-Opera Limited is publishing its earnings report on Feb 21.
+Opera Limited (NASDAQ: OPRA) is publishing its earnings report on Feb 21.
 The company's IPO happened just 6 months ago, and this is just its second quarterly report.
 However, we have already got some data for analysis.

 First, let's see its financial details for Q3 2018 and compare them to those before the IPO.